Hyperbole – Definition, Examples & Meaning

 Hyperbole-01

 Hyperbole, an expressive literary device characterized by exaggeration for emphasis or effect, has been long employed in various forms of discourse.
 However, its role in academic writing has always been a subject of debate.
-This article delves into analyzing its purpose and evaluating its potential for academic discussion, so you gain a nuanced understanding of this rhetorical device.
+This article delves into analysing its purpose and evaluating its potential for academic discussion, so you gain a nuanced understanding of this rhetorical device.

 Hyperbole in a nutshell